contao/docs-archive/api/extensions/hooks/postLogin.md

 # postLogin

-The `postLogin` hook is triggered after a user has logged into the front end.
+The `postLogin` hook is triggered after a user has logged in.
+This can be either in the back end or the fornt end.
 It passes the user object as argument and does not expect a return value.

 > **Tag** Available from version 2.4.3.

 ## Parameters

-1. *FrontendUser* `$objUser`
+1. *User* `$user`

-    The front end user (object) which has been logged in.
+    The back end or front end user (object) which has been logged in.

 ## Example